The Only 6 Emails You’ll Need to Write As a Private Practice Therapist

 How do you respond to a therapy inquiry email?

-If you are wondering how to to respond to a client seeking therapy, wonder no more!
+If you are wondering how to respond to a client seeking therapy, wonder no more!
 This email response is pretty straightforward.

 If they are a good fit, respond and schedule a consult call.

-If they aren’t a good fit, respond and if appropriate refer out.
+If they aren’t a good fit, respond and, if appropriate, refer out.

 Responding to a new client inquiry that’s a good fit